karanpratapsingh/system-design/README.md

 But while TCP is instinctively reliable, its feedback mechanisms also result in a larger overhead, translating to greater use of the available bandwidth on the network.

+The TCP protocol (Transmission Control Protocol) is one of the core protocols of the Internet protocol suite.
+It operates at the transport layer (Layer 4) of the OSI model and is responsible for ensuring reliable, ordered, and error-checked delivery of data between applications communicating over a network.

+The TCP protocol (Transmission Control Protocol) is one of the core protocols of the Internet protocol suite.
+It operates at the transport layer (Layer 4) of the OSI model and is responsible for ensuring reliable, ordered, and error-checked delivery of data between applications communicating over a network.

+Key Features of TCP:
+Connection-Oriented:

+TCP establishes a connection between the sender and receiver before data transfer begins.
+This connection is maintained throughout the session and ensures reliable communication.
+Reliable Data Delivery:

+TCP ensures that data is delivered without errors, in the correct order, and without duplication.
+If any data packets are lost or corrupted, TCP retransmits them.
+Flow Control:

+TCP uses flow control to manage the rate of data transmission to ensure that the sender does not overwhelm the receiver with too much data.
+Error Checking:

+TCP includes error detection mechanisms, such as checksums, to verify data integrity during transmission.
+Congestion Control:

+TCP adjusts the rate of data transmission based on network congestion to prevent overwhelming the network and to ensure smooth traffic flow.
+Stream-Oriented:

+TCP treats data as a continuous stream of bytes, making it suitable for applications where the order of data is critical (e.g., file transfer, web browsing).

+How TCP Works:
+TCP communication involves three main phases: Connection Establishment, Data Transfer, and Connection Termination.

+1. Connection Establishment (Three-Way Handshake):
+TCP uses a three-step process to establish a connection:
+SYN: The client sends a SYN (synchronize) packet to the server to initiate the connection.
+SYN-ACK: The server responds with a SYN-ACK (synchronize-acknowledgment) packet to acknowledge the request.
+ACK: The client sends an ACK (acknowledgment) packet back to the server, confirming the connection.
+After this handshake, the connection is established, and data transfer can begin.

 ## UDP

 User Datagram Protocol (UDP) is a simpler, connectionless internet protocol in which error-checking and recovery services are not required.
 With UDP, there is no overhead for opening a connection, maintaining a connection, or terminating a connection.
 Data is continuously sent to the recipient, whether or not they receive it.